Recycling deals

 Before you can recycle a deal, you need to find it.
 Where deals appear depends on whether you have auto-recycle enabled.

 With auto-recycle on, lost deals automatically import into Rizer when they’re marked closed-lost in HubSpot.
-They go directly to the In recycling tab with AI-suggested recycle reasons and default callback dates.
+They go directly to the Recycling tab with AI-suggested recycle reasons and default callback dates.

-You won’t find much in the Not in recycling tab because deals skip that step.
-Instead, your job is to review the deals in In recycling and make sure the AI suggestions are accurate.
+You won’t find much in the Pre-recycling tab because deals skip that step.
+Instead, your job is to review the deals in Recycling and make sure the AI suggestions are accurate.

-Go to Deals > In recycling to see deals that have been automatically imported.
+Go to Deals > Recycling to see deals that have been automatically imported.
 For recent imports, it’s worth checking that:

 • The recycle reason matches what actually happened